 Operating since 2009, the East Fork Water Reuse Project is the largest man-made wetland in the U.S. and helps extend our existing water supplies.

-Also known as the East Fork Raw Water Supply Project and the East Fork Wetlands Project, construction began on this 1,840-acre project in 2004 and was completed in 2009 at a cost of $280 million – a cost-effective alternative to building a new reservoir.
-The wetlands essentially act as a large-scale recycling project, diverting treated wastewater (effluent) flows from the East Fork of the Trinity River and filtering it naturally before it is returned to blend with other water supplies for future treatment and use.
+With the help of Alan Plummer Associates, construction began on this 1,840-acre project in 2004 and was completed in 2009 at a cost of $280 million – a cost-effective alternative to building a new reservoir.
+The wetland, also known as the East Fork Raw Water Supply Project and the East Fork Wetlands Project, essentially act as a large-scale recycling project, diverting treated wastewater (effluent) flows from the East Fork of the Trinity River and filtering it naturally before it is returned to blend with other water supplies for future treatment and use.

 The aquatic plants and sunlight are very effective as they naturally filter the water, removing sediment, heavy metals and other pollutants.
 This natural process removes about 95 percent of sediment, 80 percent of nitrogen and 65 percent of phosphorus.